OKSDGIT/RepoPBL/CasosPBL/2021/en/Task02/Task02-TrafficControl.md

 ﻿# **Problem 2 (Task): Traffic Control**

-Authors: Luiz Gavaza &nbsp; Lais Salvador &nbsp;  David Moisés
+Authors:

-Contributors: Edeyson Gomes &nbsp;  Jéssica Santana
+Contributors:

 ## **Task: Traffic Control**

 ### **1. Introduction**

 One of the problems affecting Brazilian highways is the **large number of potholes.** There are many causes for this issue: **the alternation between rain and sun** is one of them.
 Another reason is **the pressure exerted by heavy vehicles** on the roads during the night, a period when these vehicles move more freely on the highways.
-On the Aratu Road in Salvador, many potholes have been identified by technicians from the **Bahia Department of Transport Infrastructure (DERBA),** causing various incidents and occasionally serious accidents.
+On the Aratu Road in Salvador, many potholes have been identified by technicians from the **Department of Transport Infrastructure,** causing various incidents and occasionally serious accidents.

 The technicians at this department believe it is possible to reduce pressure on the pavement and, consequently, minimize the problem of potholes if they have access to daily reports on the number of vehicles traveling on the road at night.